 Yes.
-The Environmental Following revision to the assessment of ULP objectives, planning advisory service SEA Directive requirements Where and to what extent is this requirement addressed in the Environmental Report?
-Is the SEA Directive requirement met?
-What actions are required to meet the SEA Directive requirement? proposed policies that are contained in the ULP.
+The Environmental Following revision to the assessment of ULP objectives, prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme.

+Where and to what extent is this requirement addressed in the Environmental Report?

+proposed policies that are contained in the ULP.
 For each policy considered, there is a heading to permit the identification of mitigation measures, which usually takes the form of minor amendments to policy wording and specific policy criteria.
 For a number of policies (such as SP7 - Housing Strategy however, it is surprising that there is no reference to other policies within the plan, that would ensure that any adverse effects of the development of the housing requirement were minimised).

 Section 15 presents the assessment of the proposed site allocations that are contained in the ULP.
 For each collection of site policies (based around a settlement) a range of recommendations and mitigation measures are identified.
 This can include direction towards working with relevant service providers, for example of the provision of additional capacity at local schools.
 These also anticipate that further work will be required which will be resolved by individual masterplanning.

-Report does identify specific mitigation measures. options, policies and site allocations, officers should review the assessment in order to identify opportunities to both mitigate adverse effects and enhance positive effects associated with the Plan's implementation.
+Report does identify specific mitigation measures.

+options, policies and site allocations, officers should review the assessment in order to identify opportunities to both mitigate adverse effects and enhance positive effects associated with the Plan's implementation.
 It would be expected that the site assessments in particular will identify a range of measures to address any potentially adverse effects.
 In identifying the mitigation measures, officers should ensure the use of cross referencing where appropriate.
-The measures identified should be clearly set out in the Environmental Report together with how they have been addressed in the Plan (where appropriate). h) An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information.
-Alternatives As set out above, the Environmental Report includes an assessment of alternatives of policies and sites.
+The measures identified should be clearly set out in the Environmental Report together with how they have been addressed in the Plan (where appropriate).

+An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information.

+Alternatives

+As set out above, the Environmental Report includes an assessment of alternatives of policies and sites.
 To this extent it is comprehensive; however, the approach is problematic in attempting to identify the likely significant effects of the reasonable alternatives to the key questions facing the ULP regarding how much growth, its location and distribution over the plan period.

-A detailed review of the Environmental Report indicates that this is contained in a number of disparate sections: Section 5.1 (page 72 - 75) presents Strategic Policy SP3 - Employment Strategy Section 7.1 (page 92 - 96) presents the housing requirement (10,460 new homes between 2011 and 2031) Section 7.3 (page 98-102) presents Strategic Policy SP7 - Housing Strategy Section 15.2.27 (page 235 - 236) Elsenham Policy 1 - Land North East of Elsenham No. The Environmental Report does not adequately set out the reasons for the selection of the alternatives dealt with, for the rejection of reasonable alternatives and for the selection of the preferred options.
+A detailed review of the Environmental Report indicates that this is contained in a number of disparate sections:

+- Section 5.1 (page 72 75) presents Strategic Policy SP3 - Employment Strategy - Section 7.1 (page 92 96) presents the housing requirement (10,460 new homes between 2011 and 2031) - Section 7.3 (pages 98-102) presents Strategic Policy SP7 - Housing Strategy - Section 15.2.27 (page 235 236) Elsenham Policy 1 -Land North East of Elsenham

+However, in regard of one key policy (Elsenham Policy 1 and the commitment to a new settlement), the Environmental

+No. The Environmental Report does not adequately set out the reasons for the selection of the alternatives dealt with, for the rejection of reasonable alternatives and for the selection of the preferred options.

 The Environmental Report does not describe the difficulties encountered during the assessment.

+Alternatives

-Alternatives Officers should consider the inclusion of a specific chapter wit any subsequent Environmental Report that outlines the reasons for the selection of the alternative dealt with, for the rejection of reasonable alternatives and for the selection of the preferred options.
+Officers should consider the inclusion of a specific chapter with any subsequent Environmental Report that outlines the reasons for the selection of the alternative dealt with, for the rejection of reasonable alternatives and for the selection of the preferred options.
 These alternatives should include differing scales of growth for both housing and employment, differing spatial distributions and differing configurations of proposed sites.